 You can more easily access another local film site: the Riviera Palm Springs, on the north side of town, which provided the hotel setting for 1963’s Palm Springs Weekend, an early spring-break feature starring then-emerging stars Stefanie Powers, Connie Stevens, Robert Conrad, and Troy Donahue.
 The retro-chic Riviera has been updated over the years, but the original Irwin Schuman–designed footprint is still discernible, including the zigzag angle of the guest room balconies.

-Having this Queen Anne–style hotel—about 120 miles south of Los Angeles—portray a Florida resort was a stroke of geographic luck, according to Some Like It Hot director Billy Wilder.
+Having San Diego's Queen Anne–style Hotel del Coronado—about 120 miles south of Los Angeles—portray a Florida resort was a stroke of geographic luck, according to Some Like It Hot director Billy Wilder.
 “People who have never seen this beautiful hotel will never believe we didn’t make these scenes on a movie lot,” the late director was once quoted as saying.
 “It’s like the past come to life.”